 After reviewing the order based on scores, staff recommended minor adjustments to the order of CPA assessments based on opportunities and challenges beyond the metrics that might impact the need for planning efforts in a particular CPA.
-Given that two CPA assessments are scheduled in the fall of each year, staff also considered the proximity of CPAs and the potential benefit of combining outreach efforts in terms of staff resources and logistics, such as limited meeting venues.
+Given that two CPA assessments are scheduled to overlap each year, staff also considered the proximity of CPAs and the potential benefit of combining outreach efforts in terms of staff resources and logistics, such as limited meeting venues.
 The table below notes key considerations for adjustments to the recommended order, and additional information that was considered for each CPA is included in a brief narrative of each CPA in the 2-page summaries.

-СРА Total Score Order Timeline Order Adjustment Consideration Near Heights -10.81 1 June - Sept 2020 Southwest Mesa -8.94 2 Aug - Nov 2020 Central ABQ -2.30 3 Jan - April 2021 West Mesa 1.56 4 June - Sept 2021 Adjusted to be together in the fall due to Northwest Mesa 2.26 5 Aug - Nov 2021 proximity East Gateway 0.19 6 Jan - April 2022 Near North Valley 3.46 7 June - Sept 2022 Adjusted to be together in the fall due to North I-25 4.70 8 Aug - Nov 2022 proximity Mid Heights 3.41 9 Jan - April 2023 Foothills 5.29 10 June - Sept 2023 Adjusted to be together in the fall due to North Albuquerque 10.71 11 Aug - Nov 2023 proximity Mesa del Sol -9.54 12 Jan - April 2024 Existing Framework Plan / Low population
+СРА Total Score Order Timeline Order Adjustment Consideration Near Heights -10.81 1 Feb - May 2021 Southwest Mesa -8.94 2 March - June 2021 Central ABQ -2.30 3 Aug - Nov 2021 West Mesa 1.56 4 Feb - May 2022 Adjusted to overlap due to proximity Northwest Mesa 2.26 5 March - June 2022 Adjusted to overlap due to proximity East Gateway 0.19 6 Aug - Nov 2022 Near North Valley 3.46 7 Feb - May 2023 Adjusted to overlap due to provimity North I-25 4.70 8 March - June 2023 Adjusted to overlap due to proximity Mid Heights 3.41 9 Aug - Nov 2023 Foothills 5.29 10 Feb - May 2024 Adjusted to overlap due to proximity North Albuquerque 10.71 11 March - June 2024 Aujusted to overlap due to proximity Mesa del Sol -9.54 12 Aug - Nov 2024 Existing Framework Plan / Low population